Hookworm infection: Anemia in pregnancy

-It is estimated that a third of all pregnant women in developing countries are infected with hookworm, 56% of all pregnant women in developing countries experience anemia, 20% of all maternal deaths are either directly or indirectly related to anemia.
+It is estimated that a third of all pregnant women in developing countries are infected with hookworm, 56% of all pregnant women in developing countries experience anemia, and 20% of all maternal deaths are either directly or indirectly related to anemia.
 Numbers like this have led to an increased interest in the topic of hookworm-related anemia during pregnancy.
 With the understanding that chronic hookworm infection can often lead to anemia, many people are now questioning if the treatment of hookworm could effect change in severe anemia rates and thus also on maternal and child health as well.
 Most evidence suggests that the contribution of hookworm to maternal anemia merits that all women of child-bearing age living in endemic areas be subject to periodic anthelmintic treatment.
 The World Health Organization even recommends that infected pregnant women be treated after their first trimester.
-Regardless of these suggestions, only Madagascar, Nepal and Sri Lanka have added deworming to their antenatal care programs.
+Regardless of these suggestions, only Madagascar, Nepal, and Sri Lanka have added deworming to their antenatal care programs.

 This lack of deworming of pregnant women is explained by the fact that most individuals still fear that anthelmintic treatment will result in adverse birth outcomes.
-But a 2006 study by Gyorkos et al. found that when comparing a group of pregnant women treated with mebendazole with a control placebo group, both illustrated rather similar rates in adverse birth outcomes.
+However, a 2006 study by Gyorkos et al. found that when comparing a group of pregnant women treated with mebendazole with a control placebo group, both illustrated rather similar rates of adverse birth outcomes.
 The treated group demonstrated 5.6% adverse birth outcomes, while the control group had 6.25% adverse birth outcomes.
 Furthermore, Larocque et al. illustrated that treatment for hookworm infection actually led to positive health results in the infant.
 This study concluded that treatment with mebendazole plus iron supplements during antenatal care significantly reduced the proportion of very low birth weight infants when compared to a placebo control group.
 Studies so far have validated recommendations to treat infected pregnant women for hookworm infection during pregnancy.

-A review found that a single dose of antihelminthics (anti-worm drugs) given in the second trimester of pregnancy "may reduce maternal anaemia and worm prevalence when used in settings with high prevalence of maternal helminthiasis".
+A review found that a single dose of antihelminthics (anti-worm drugs) given in the second trimester of pregnancy "may reduce maternal anaemia and worm prevalence when used in settings with a high prevalence of maternal helminthiasis".